In a nutshell

 What you’ll need

 - You will need to be at least 16 years old.
-If you are under 18 your enrolment form will need to be signed by a parent or guardian; AND
+If you are under 18 your enrolment form will need to be signed by a parent or guardian.

-- Entry to the course requires the successful completion of English to Year 10 level.
-If you haven't successfully completed English at Year 10 level, you can demonstrate equivalency through one of the following:
+- Entry to the course requires the successful completion of English to Year 10 level; or

-- 2 years relevant industry experience in a role that requires the use of written documentation and communication; AND
+- 2 years relevant industry experience in a role that requires the use of written documentation and communication.

 In this horticulture course, the subjects you may study include: